TechGiovanni/Microsoft-365-EndPoint-Administrator-EntraID-Intune-AutoPilot/README.md

 </p>

-Setting up an external virtual switch in Hyper-V. This allows us to communicate to the internet.
+Set up an external virtual switch in Hyper-V. This allows us to communicate to the internet.
 - Click Virtual Switch Manager
 - Under Create Virtual Switch, choose External
 - Click Create Virtual Switch
 - Name it: External_Internet_Switch
 - Then click Apply

 <p align="center">
   <img src="https://imgur.com/gacxDhZ.png"/>
 </p>

-To avoid ay errors in the future, we will disable
+To avoid any errors in the future, we will disable
 - Right click the windows icon
 - then click device manager